 Next, flip your shirt over, and do a 15-second press of your iron-on from the backside.

-I love graphic tees and I’m still giddy about making t-shirts at home.
+I love graphic tees and am still giddy about making t-shirts at home!
 It’s quick, simple, and fun.
 Plus super rewarding. 😁

 Are you a beginner or an expert at Cricut?
-I’d love to hear what you’re making!
+I’d love to hear what beginner Cricut projects you are making!
 Let me know in the comment box below.